cask-pkg/cask.rs/Cask.toml.md

 | -------- | ------------------------------------------------------------- | ------ | -------- | ------- |
 | **url**  | The url of resource that will be download                     | string | true     |         |
 | checksum | The checksum(SHA256) of resource.
 Check checksum if provided. | string |          |         |

+## Preinstall

+The script will run before install package.

+The command will run in formula repository dir.

+## Postinstall

+The script will run after install package

+The command will run in formula repository dir.

 ## Example